exoplatform/exo-documentation/docs/Administration.rst

 - Banner link : the image that will be use by default as the space banner (click to see it)
 - Permissions : list of groups/roles that are authorized to create a space from this template

 .. note:: The Manage Template table is only for displaying all templates informations, to edit the template propreties, you have to do it manually.

-.. note:: To display the banner, you can simply click on **Link** so that the banner will be displayed in a new tab.
+To display the banner, you can simply click on **Link** so that the banner will be displayed in a new tab.

 Manage Spaces
 ~~~~~~~~~~~~~~~~~~